Today, I’m sharing with you the contents of my medicine cabinet.

 Digestive/Gastrointestinal Tract/Urinary Tract

 Probiotics for healthy gut flora, to fight candida and leaky gut.
 We use Primal Defense (powder most economical) for adults and children.
 Very healing.
-And for a one, two punch with difficult gut issues, also use FCLO (next).
+And for a one, two punch with difficult gut issues, alternate this probiotic Bio-Kult with Primal Defense every 3 months to increase friendly bacterial strains.

-Cod Liver Oil to heal a leaky gut or poor absorption of food w/ wonderfully high levels of Vitamins A&D and Omega-3s.
+Cod Liver Oil to heal a leaky gut or poor absorption of food w/ wonderfully high, but safe levels of Vitamins A&D and Omega-3s.

 Smooth Move Herbal Tea – for occasional constipation.